 The project uses GNU Autotools as primary build system.
 CMake is secondary option.

-If file ./configure is absent in project directory (as when the code is checked out from repository), run the following:
+If file ./configure is absent in project directory (as when the code is checked out from

 ./autogen.shThis will create